paritoshbansal/I-phone-purchase-project--Prediction-with-KNN-Classification/README.md

 # Description
 1. K-Nearest-Neighbors algorithm is used for classification and regression problems.
 2. In this project, it is used for classification.
-3. puchased Iphone dataset used for project.
+3. iphone_purchase_records dataset used for project.
 # Data set format
 1. CSV (Comma Separated Values) format.
 2. Attributes can be integer or real values.